hCaptcha/react-native-hcaptcha/MAINTAINER.md

 Solution: delete `node_modules` in `react-native-hcaptcha`.

-Issue related to missmatch `react-native` versions in a test app and `react-native-hcaptcha`
+This issue is related to mismatched `react-native` versions in the test app vs. `react-native-hcaptcha`